andersevenrud/ha-nexa-bridge-x/README.md

 # Home Assistant - Nexa Bridge X Integration

-This is a custom integration for Home Assistant that integrates with the [Nexa Bridge X](https://nexa.se/nexa-bridge-x).
+This is a custom Home Assistant integration for the [Nexa Bridge X](https://nexa.se/nexa-bridge-x).

-Makes it possible to view and control devices set up in the Nexa App (or Admin Web UI).
+Makes it possible to view and control devices set up in the Nexa App/Web UI.

 > This project is a **unofficial** integration and not affiliated with Nexa in any way.